-Austin Holiday Events 2020 Style: In Person and Virtual Options
+Austin Holiday Events 2020 Style: In-Person and Virtual

-We have been around Austin for a long time.
+There is no shortage of Austin Holiday Events.
 This time of the year is always a favorite because Austin really loves a good celebration.
 However, we are aware things will look a little differently as we work as a community to maintain our health and safety for ourselves and others.

 So, we rounded up over 20 days of holiday events to help chase off the “ba-humbugs” of 2020.
 Some of these have been traditional family favorites with a new spin, virtual versus in person.
 One may wonder why bother?
 Well, as you may be aware, many of these events are put on and help support small local businesses and local non-profits that bring so much inspiration to our community and makes Austin, well Austin!
 So, we hope this list will help to get in to the spirit and do our part to help lift others up.